tefera-addis-sisay/tefera-addis-sisay.github.io/_pages/about.md

 Tefera Addis Sisay is a Lecturer at [Bahir Dar University](https://www.bdu.edu.et), Ethiopia.
 He earned an MEng in Information Systems Technology and Design from the [Singapore University of Technology and Design (SUTD)](https://www.sutd.edu.sg) and an MSc in Computer Science from the [University of Trento](https://www.unitn.it/en).

-His research interests include cybersecurity, intelligent communication systems, and networked infrastructures, with a particular focus on O-RAN security, anomaly detection, and performance degradation analysis using Non-RT RIC architectures.
+His research focuses on cybersecurity, intelligent communication systems, and networked infrastructures, with particular interest in O-RAN security, anomaly detection, and performance degradation analysis using Non-RT RIC architectures.
+His broader research interests include cyber-physical systems and IoT, wireless communications security, machine learning, smartphone security and privacy, and intelligent networked systems.
 He is also a member of the Cybersecurity Group within the [ICT4D Research Group](https://ict4d.bdu.edu.et/people/).

+---

+## Research Interests

+- Cybersecurity and Network Security
+- O-RAN Security and Intelligent Communication Systems
+- Cyber-Physical Systems and IoT
+- Wireless Communications Security
+- Machine Learning
+- Smartphone Security and Privacy
+- Networked Infrastructures and Distributed Systems

 ---